dehlya/TP1_start/README.md

     - The player part is specific to the player, not to the character.
     - It manages the cookies in order for the player to not loose their game information and settings.

+## Website

+To have the website in react you have to:

+$ npm install

+in your terminal, and then run the command

+$ npm start

+The website may take a minute but then launches in localhost

 ##